jpatacas/image-gang/README.md

 ### Client

-- on `client` directory: Right click and click "Open With Live Server" in order to load webpage on default browser
+- on `client` directory: Use "Open With Live Server" option in VS Code in order to load webpage on default browser

 ### Technologies: